How to Find a Lost Life Insurance Policy: Complete Checklist for [2024] + YouTube Video

 If your deceased relative owned a computer, you could search the computer for an electronic version of the policy or any mention of the purchase of the policy, such as emails.
 Many life insurance companies now issue policies electronically and typically, unless requested, do not provide hard copy policies.

 *Check if there is an external hard drive, thumb drive, or even an online backup system such as Carbonite, Google Drive, or one of the many others offered today.
-These back-up systems usually use software that has a search field where you can just type in lost policy search.
+These back-up systems usually use software that has a search field where you can just type in “lost policy search.”

-After you find the lost life insurance policy, your policy tracking is now over and the rest of the job is as simple as calling the life insurance company.
+Once you find the lost life insurance policy, your policy tracking is now over and the rest of the job is as simple as calling the life insurance company.

 Your lost policy search is over and now comes the easy part of filing a death claim with the life insurance company that issued the policy.
 The first step is to get a claim form by contacting the life insurance company.
 Complete the form and include a certified copy of the death certificate.